urbit/docs/tutorials/hoon/bank-account.md

 --
 ```

 We've chosen here to wrap our door in its own core to emulate the style of programming that is used when creating libraries. `new-account` is the name of our door.
 Recall that a door is a core with one or more [arms](/docs/glossary/arm/) that has a sample.
-Here, our door has a sample of one `@ud` with the face `balance` and two arm `deposit` and `withdraw`.
+Here, our door has a sample of one `@ud` with the face `balance` and two arms `deposit` and `withdraw`.

 Each of these arms produces a gate which takes an `@ud` argument.
 Each of these gates has a similar bit of code inside: